civiform/docs/docs/contributor-guide/developer-guide/technical-contribution-guide.md

 # Technical contribution guide

-This is a guide for making technical contributions to CiviForm. ****&#x20;
+This is a guide for making technical contributions to CiviForm.

 If you haven't already, please **read our** [**code of conduct**](https://github.com/civiform/civiform/blob/main/code\_of\_conduct.md)**.**

 {% hint style="info" %}
-Join the conversation in the [Civiform Slack workspace](https://app.slack.com/client/T01Q6PJQAES/C01R3BWAL1E).
+Join the conversation in the [CiviForm Slack workspace](https://app.slack.com/client/T01Q6PJQAES/C01R3BWAL1E).
 {% endhint %}

 ### Getting started